 Drinking the right fluids

 It’s rare for someone who is fit, eats a diet rich in all-natural foods and drinks plenty of water to experience chronic thirst.
 However, for the bulk of the U.S. population — infrequent exercisers who consume a lot of processed food — sugar is often a major ingredient in beverages.
-Satisfying thirst with sugar-soaked drinks instead of healthy beverages spikes blood sugar levels (especially if they are not consumed at the same time as protein and natural fat), potentially leading to diabetes (more on that shortly).
+Satisfying thirst with sugar-soaked drinks instead of healthy beverages spikes blood sugar levels (especially if the beverages aren't consumed at the same time as protein and natural fat), potentially leading to diabetes.
+(More on that shortly.)

-If you’re always thirsty, avoid drinking seemingly healthy beverages like 100 percent fruit juices or smoothies, as these drinks may contain 30 grams or higher of sugar per serving.
-Also avoid excessive alcohol and caffeine intake (up to three cups of coffee a day will not severely dehydrate), as both can dehydrate.
+If you’re always thirsty, avoid drinking seemingly healthy beverages like 100%t fruit juices or smoothies, as these drinks may contain 30 grams or higher of sugar per serving.
+Also avoid excessive alcohol and caffeine intake, as both can dehydrate.

 Reasons for diabetics to dump sugar